saccharis/SACCHARIS_2/README.md

 [//]: # (todo: add start menu and/or desktop shortcuts to gui install?)

 ### CLI
-In terminal follow usage as given by
+In terminal follow usage directions as given by
   - `saccharis -h` or `saccharis --help`

 # License